Sheaves on T-topologies: Abstract

 \section{Abstract}

-The aim of this paper is to give a unifying description of various constructions (subanalytic, semialgebraic, o-minimal site) and the corresponding theory of sheaves using (a slight modification of) the notion of $\T$-topology due to Kashiwara and Schapira.
+The aim of this paper is to give a unifying description of various constructions of sites (subanalytic, semialgebraic, o-minimal) and consider the corresponding theory of sheaves.
+The method used applies to a more general context and gives new results in semialgebraic and o-minimal sheaf theory.